 Like its culture, Itanagar doesn’t have an equally diverse history as well.
-However, one strong historical aspect of Itanagar is the ‘Ita fort’.
-It is said that this incredible fort was built by King Mayapur from the Jitari dynasty sometime in the 14th-15th century.
-Mayapur used to be the capital of Arunachal Pradesh and was a place with a lot of historical prominence.
+However, one strong historical aspect of Itanagar is the ‘Ita Fort’.
+It is said that this incredible fort was built by King Mayapur from the Jitari dynasty between the 14th-15th century.
+Mayapur used to be the capital of Arunachal Pradesh and was a place with a lot of historical prominences.
 What’s really intriguing to know is that the brickwork done in this fort is of 16,200 cubic meter lengths.
 This place has three entrances each on the west, the east, and the south.

 Apart from this, the historical account of Itanagar can be termed as quite vague.
 The archaeological relics of this place don’t give any kind of information about the presence of the historical past.
 The Ahoms kingdom ruled this place for some time in the medieval period.
-The chronicles are known as Ahom Buranjis state that the Ahoms ruled this geographical part of the land for about six centuries and it was around their kingdom that all the historical developments had happened.
+The chronicles, known as Ahom Buranjis, state that the Ahoms ruled this geographical part of the land for about six centuries and it was around their kingdom that all the historical developments had happened.

 However, in the year 1614, the Ahoms saw a complete defeat bringing an end to their rule but the rivalry between the Ahoms and the Nishis continued for a long time.

-Ganga Lake.
 One of the most popular places to visit in Ita Nagar, Ganga Lake is typically known for its iconic scenic beauty.
-The calm environment, the lush greenery and the lofty mountains around this lake make it a must-visit tourist attraction.
+The calm environment, the lush greenery, and the lofty mountains around this lake make it a must-visit tourist attraction.

-Ita Fort.
-A significant landmark of the ancient times, situated at the Papum Pare district, it is quite a fascinating travel getaway.
+A significant landmark of ancient times, situated at the Papum Pare district, it is quite a fascinating travel getaway.
 And now, it has turned into one of the main tourist spots.
 The word 'Ita' refers to the bricks in the Ahom language.

-Visit Rupa Hill Station.
 Placed at a distance of 20km from Itanagar, this place is a must-visit for travelers.
 Alongside this, you can also appreciate the untouched beauty of nature.
-The borders of this place are on the banks of Tenga, making this truly an incredible sight for the tourists.
+The borders of this place are on the banks of Tenga, making this truly an incredible sight for tourists.
 You also get to appreciate the green attractive grasslands along with the scenic mountains making it just the perfect spot for a weekend gateway.

-Itanagar is a very interesting place to explore.
+Itanagar is a very interesting place to explore in Arunachal Pradesh.
 The vibe of Itanagar is very fresh and amazing to explore.
 Itanagar is located at a distance of 1,577, 709, 1,504, and 570 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.

-By Air.
-Lilabari Airport (IXI) is situated in the Lakhimpur district in the state of Assam.
-It is located 70 km from here.
+Lilabari Airport (IXI) is situated in the Lakhimpur district, which is 70 km away from Itanagar, in the state of Assam.
 Many flights operate to and fro this airport.
 After deboarding at the airport, you will need to cover the remaining distance by some means of transportation like a cab.

-By Train.
-The nearest railway station is the Harmuti Junction.
-It is located 35-40 km from Itanagar.
-It has fairly good connectivity with other Indian cities.
+The nearest railway station is Harmuti Junction.
+It is located 35-40 km from Itanagar and has fairly good connectivity with other Indian cities.

-By Road.
-You can also consider traveling via road to Itanagar.
-Depending upon your location you can choose to travel here by your own vehicle, cab or even a bus.
+You can also consider traveling via road to Itanagar as well.
+Depending upon your location you can choose to travel here by your own vehicle, cab, or even bus.
 From Guwahati, there are buses to Itanagar, the fares are starting from Rs.650.